from Paradise Lost (IV.222-44)(1667)

 - Jordan

-- Juliet’s Soliloquy (from Romeo and Juliet III.ii.1-25)
+- Juliet’s Soliloquy (Romeo and Juliet III.ii.1-25)

 - Kubla Khan